 Did you pay a lot of money for expensive optional extras?
 They’re probably worth absolutely nothing by now.
 Sorry to be the bearer of bad news, but most optional extras add virtually nothing to your part-exchange value.

 Now that you’ve been a bit more objective about you car’s condition, have a look at some of the tools online that will help you estimate your car’s true value.
-A good place to start is an online buying service like We Buy Any Car or similar.
+A good place to start is an online buying service like our partner Motorway, or others.
 There’s plenty of them to choose from, and it will give you a reasonable starting point.

 Industry data from CAP and/or Glass’s is also useful, but bear in mind that these companies don’t actually buy your car, so just because they say it should be worth a lot of money doesn’t mean that anyone will actually pay that much.